DATHKA/motoko-decimal/README.md

 Passing `null` for the optional `decimals` parameters lets the library pick a sensible scale automatically depending on the operation and operands.

-### Base units

-Use `Decimal.toBaseUnits` when you need the raw integer magnitude without decimal places, for example when passing values to systems that expect base units.

 ```motoko
 let payment = Decimal.fromNat(425, 2);        // 4.25
 let baseUnits = Decimal.toBaseUnits(payment); // 42500